 Furthermore, the government scheme NACRE offers interest-free small business loans and advice for anyone just starting out, on any subject from taxation to paying social charges.

 You can start taking French classes Montreal today!

-Learning in France
+Learning While in France

-To work in France, you must be properly educated and certified by the French government to operate in that field.
+In order to work in France, you must be properly educated and certified by the French government to operate in that field.

 Find out about useful French phrases which will come in handy after you relocate.

-If you are not in any business that ships anything, you might be interested to know that all of France's telephone lines are already capable of broadband Internet access.
+All of France's telephone lines are already capable of broadband Internet access.

-Healthcare in France
+Healthcare System in France

-No matter what, you must invest in expat health insurance to enjoy medical benefits in France.
+To be fully covered, you must invest in expat health insurance to enjoy medical benefits in France.

 Check for online French lessons here.

-Immersion Into Language and Culture
+French Immersion: Language and Culture